DQC1 as an Open Quantum System

 \section{The \textbf{DQC1} Complexity Class}

-The deterministic quantum computation with \textit{one-clean-qubit} model (\textbf{DQC1}) is a restricted class of quantum algorithms satisfying the following properties: \begin{enumerate} \item the initial state is $\rho = \ketbra{0}{0} \otimes I_n/2^n$, that is a \textit{clean} qubit in a pure state and an $n$-qubit ancillary register in the maximally mixed state; \item a poly($n$)-size gate can be enacted across the $n+1$ qubits; \item the \textit{clean} qubit is measured giving the output bit $a \in \{0,1\}$. \end{enumerate} Introduced by Knill \& Laflamme to investigate the \textit{power of one bit of quantum information}~\cite{DQC1}, \textbf{DQC1} is particularly suited to NMR architectures~\cite{DQC1,laflamme2002introduction}, and has been studied as a complexity class in its own right~\cite{shepherd2006computation,morimaei_2014,Fujii_2018,aaronson2016computational}.
+The deterministic quantum computation with \textit{one-clean-qubit} model (\textbf{DQC1}) is a restricted class of quantum algorithms satisfying the following properties: \begin{enumerate} \item the initial state is $\rho = \ketbra{0}{0} \otimes I_n/2^n$, that is a \textit{clean} qubit in a pure state and an $n$-qubit ancillary register in the maximally mixed state; \item a poly($n$)-size gate can be enacted across the $n+1$ qubits; \item the \textit{clean} qubit is measured giving the output bit $a \in \{0,1\}$. \end{enumerate} Introduced by Knill \& Laflamme to investigate the \textit{power of one bit of quantum information}~\cite{DQC1}, \textbf{DQC1} was inspired by nuclear magnetic resonance qubits (NMR)~\cite{laflamme2002introduction} where experimentally a global thermal state of such nuclear spins is simple to achieve by equilibration and a single spin can be addressed changing its magnetic polarisation relative to the bath giving register of qubits capable of \textbf{DQC1} algorithms in its idealised limit.
+Since then, \textbf{DQC1} has also been implemented across different architectures such as trapped ions~\cite{zhang_2019} and photonic setups~\cite{Lanyon_2008,Hor_Meyll_2015}.
+Away from experiment, it has been studied as a complexity class in its own right~\cite{shepherd2006computation,morimaei_2014,Fujii_2018,aaronson2016computational}.
 It is capable of solving various problems, \cite{integrability,shepherd2006computation,shor2008estimating,cade2017quantum} some of which are classically hard and has also been studied as a potential quantum machine learning model~\cite{dqc1_qml}.
 In particular, the trace estimation of unitary matrices has been shown to be \textbf{DQC1}-complete~\cite{shepherd2006computation}.
 All this despite being incapable of universal quantum computation~\cite{ambainis2000computing}.

 The initial state of \textbf{DQC1} circuits may be expressed as

 where $\sigma^z$ acts on the first qubit.
 This means that the state at the end is given by